Frequently Asked Questions

 Since all phases of the design, manufacturing, packaging and marketing of our cables and power supply cords are performed in-house, we are able to price our products significantly lower than most of our competitors.

-Our Gen I and Gen II products provide top-of-the-line performance, design and reliability at reasonable and affordable costs.
-Murray W., a recent Soundstring Cable buyer from South Carolina, recently e-mailed us to say: "Amazing performance, amazing prices, amazing service.
+Our Gen I, Gen II and GEN II "SE" products provide top-of-the-line performance, design and reliability at reasonable and affordable cost.
+Murray W., a Soundstring Cable buyer from South Carolina, e-mailed us to say: "Amazing performance, amazing prices, amazing service.
 You guy's are just simply amazing!
 I wish I had your cables in my audio system years ago.
 It would have saved me a lot of time and money."

 Thanks Murray, we appreciate your feedback and encourage all of our customers to let us know how they are enjoying the improved overall quality of sound reproduction in their systems using Soundstring products.